schoolboybru/schoolboybru/README.md

 ### What I'm working on/ What I'm learning

-* GatsbyJs - Portfolio site.
+* GatsbyJs - Personal website.
 * Go